-The term “practical elimination” appeared for the first time in 1993 in the definition of the general safety objectives for the future pressurised water reactors.
+The term “practical elimination” appeared for the first time in 1993 in the definition of the general safety objectives for future pressurized water reactors.

 The most recent international texts, particularly those issued by WENRA and the IAEA, state that “practical elimination” should be applied to core melt situations likely to lead to early or large releases.